Meet

 Emma holds an MSc in International Social Change and Policy from the University of Sheffield.

-Susie leads the development and implementation of The Brilliant Club’s programmes which support underrepresented students to progress to the most competitive universities and succeed when they are there.
+Before acting as Interim CEO of The Brilliant Club, Susie was Chief Programmes and Communities Officer.
+In that role, she led the development and implementation of The Brilliant Club’s programmes which support underrepresented students to progress to the most competitive universities and succeed when they are there.

 Prior to this, Susie was Executive Director of Services at School-Home Support where she led a range of programmes tackling the barriers to learning within the home, including the Parent Support Advisor and Troubled Families initiatives.
 Susie chaired the National Home School Development Group and led Unlocking Potential, an initiative to engage parents in their child’s learning, in partnership with the Mayor’s Fund for London.